vinc3PO/ChemNumber/README.md

 - This macro will replace only in the main body (table included).
 Textboxes and headers are excluded.
 - If large document, it can take few minutes to complete the changes.
 - ChemDraw option is still very experimental and raise some errors.
-- Only available for Windows users (I do not own any Apple devices, donation accepted!).
+- Only available for Windows users (I do not own any Apple devices, donation accepted ;)).

 # Disclaimer
 I am just a chemist who does not like to do boring and repetitive tasks when it is possible to automated them.
 I am not a developer, so the code might not be too power efficient, but a least it does the job.